apache/nuttx/configs/sam4e-ek/README.txt

   STATUS:
     2014-05-14:  Fully implemented.
 There is still a bug in in the LCD communications.
 The LCD ID is read as 0x0000 instead of 0x9325.

+    2014-8-19:  Updated.
+The LCD ID is bad because the on-board LCD is *not* an ILI9325.
+It is an ILI9341.
+The ID lies in a different address and is 0x00009341.
+Need to write a new driver.

     The LCD backlight appears to be functional.